historical fiction

 • Merlin and the Unburied King

-4,391 words · About a 22-minute read.
+About a 22-minute read or a 34-minute listen.
 Three days after the battle at Arfderydd, Brother Robert searches for the missing bard, Merlin, amidst the devastation.
 As he and two others navigate the battlefield, they grapple with the dead king Gwenddolau’s unburied body, Merlin’s potential madness, and the need for a proper farewell.

 Read more →